8.7.5 Transferee and Transferor Liabilities

 The amount of the limited liability is needed because in limited transferee liability cases the paragraphs that are included on the notice letter and the notice statement require an entry for the amount that the transferee is liable for.
 Also, in a limited liability case, the notice statement requires the approximate date that the assets were transferred to the transferee.

-1. See IRM 5.17.14.3 (1) for discussion of liability under IRC 6901.
-The burden of proof is on the Service to prove that a transferee or fiduciary is liable for the tax of another.
-IRC 6902(a).
+1. See IRM 5.17.14.3, Transferee Accountability in General, for a discussion of liability under IRC 6901.
+The burden of proof is on the IRS to prove that a transferee or fiduciary is liable for the tax of another.
+See IRC 6902(a).

-2. Counsel must review the notice before issuance because the burden of proof is on the Service.
-See IRM 8.17.4.28(1) f.
+2. Counsel must review the notice before issuance because the burden of proof is on the IRS.
+See IRM 8.17.4.31(1) f.

 9. The following provides a simple overview of limited and full liability: